Matteo

 My Bachelor's Degree thesis expands the work made during my internship into a quantitative methodology for deploying and gathering data from an honeypot network in an automated way.
 Download

-On franzilmedia.com, I regularly publish all new galleries.
-Photos made in privacy-sensitive contexts (e.g. parties) do not get published.
+On franzilmedia.com, I regularly publish all new galleries (save for privacy-sensitive ones).